 She is a member of Art Study Club, Artel Gallery and several workshop/critiques groups.
 She is Past President of the Visual Arts Association of NW Florida.
 The VAA is an organization that encourages, supports and promotes activities related to the education, encouragement and preservation of the visual arts here in the local NW Florida community.

-Her paintings can be seen at Coastal Arts Center of Orange Beach, Perdido Artists Gallery, David’s Catfish Restaurant and Apple Market and Artel.
+Her paintings can be seen at Coastal Arts Center of Orange Beach, Perdido Artists Gallery, Saltwater Style in Seville Square, David’s Catfish Restaurant and Apple Market and Artel.

 Harbor at Sunset